Jhayrolandero/DeNegaFy/src/content/articles/article-2.md

 ---
 image: ./images/img-2.png
-title: A World Without Negativity
+title: A World Without Negas
 ---

-Eliminating negativity is a transformative process that involves consciously choosing a positive mindset and fostering constructive perspectives.
-It requires recognizing and challenging negative thoughts, replacing them with affirming beliefs, and cultivating gratitude.
+In a world without negas, harmony and optimism would flourish, creating an environment where kindness, empathy, and cooperation become the guiding principles.
+People would engage in uplifting conversations, emphasizing solutions and mutual understanding rather than dwelling on conflicts.